mikebway/k8s-istio-poc/docs/svc-extauth.md

 ## `ClusterIP` service type

 The [`service.yaml`](../login/service.yaml) file defines the type of this service as being `ClusterIP`; it will not be accessible outside of the Kubernetes cluster.

-Moreover, it is deployed to the `istio-system` namespace, i.e., alongside the ingress gateway and the other Istio pods.
+It is deployed to the `defualt` namespace, i.e., outside the domain specific namespace of the `authtest` application.
 It is only intended for use by the ingress gateway and not from any other service.

 ## Prerequisites